 6. Dynamic Search Ads integration

-Another integration to consider is Dynamic Search Ads (DSA).
+Another integration to consider is with Dynamic Search Ads (DSA).

 DSAs automatically generate ad headlines and landing pages based on the content of your website.